Therapy for Anxiety Disorders in Thousand Oaks, CA

 OCD is usually characterized by unwanted and uncontrollable thoughts and rituals, which are excessively repeated and tend to consume the daily lives of those with this disorder.
 It is possibly the least understood anxiety disorder among the general public.
 OCD is an extreme form of mental obsession combined with compulsive action.
 The disorder is a combination of thought patterns and behaviors that produce severe anxiety in those who are affected.

 Post-Traumatic Stress Disorder (PTSD)

 PTSD results from experiencing a traumatic event.
 Events that are known to be common causes of PTSD are rape, abuse, and war.
 Other common causes are experiencing a natural disaster, surviving a plane crash, and being in a car accident.
-Symptoms vary but usually include some combination of nightmares, flashbacks, depression, sleeplessness, panic attacks, unpredictability, emotional deadness, and an inability to maintain concentration.
+Symptoms vary but usually include some combination of nightmares, flashbacks, depression, sleeplessness, panic attacks, unpredictability, emotional numbing, and an inability to maintain concentration.
 Individuals with PTSD are often easily distracted, have a quick startle response, and sometimes exhibit flash tempers.

-Trying to deal with an anxiety disorder on one’s own may produce little or no result.
+Attempting to deal with an anxiety disorder on one’s own may produce little or no result.
 By working with me, though, you can gain effective tools for dealing with your anxiety symptoms.

 Mindfulness-Based Stress Reduction

 What is Mindfulness-Based Stress Reduction (MBSR)?